Sophie of Mecklenburg-Güstrow

 As dowager, Sophie reorganised her dower estate's administration, undertook agrarian improvements, and operated an extensive lending business.
 By advancing large loans at interest, among others to Christian IV, James VI and I and several German princes, she secured influence over policy and wartime finance.
 Drawing on her "inexhaustible coffers", she provided financial support to the Danish–Norwegian realm, subsidising major royal initiatives in construction and warfare.
 By contemporary and modern accounts she amassed an extraordinary fortune, becoming the richest woman in Northern Europe and, by some assessments, the second-wealthiest individual in Europe after Maximilian I of Bavaria.
-At her death, James Howell, secretary to the English Ambassador in Denmark, described her as the “richest Queen in Christendom".
+At her death, James Howell, secretary to the English Ambassador in Denmark, described her as the "richest Queen in Christendom".

 Sophie’s political role extended beyond finance.
 Through steady correspondence and mediation among Protestant courts, she influenced Danish foreign policy during the confessional conflicts of her son’s reign, participating in efforts to form a Protestant league, and conducting considerable diplomacy in the early phases of the Thirty Years’ War.
-Historians note that through these strategies she “[financed] diplomacy and war”, and her efforts contributed to the diplomatic course leading to the Treaty of Lübeck (1629), which ended Denmark’s active participation in the conflict.
+Historians note that through these strategies she "[financed] diplomacy and war", and her efforts contributed to the diplomatic course leading to the Treaty of Lübeck (1629), which ended Denmark’s active participation in the conflict.

 Earlier historiography often minimised or disparaged her agency, dismissing her as power-hungry and rapacious.
-However, some 19th-century writers, notably Ellen Jørgensen, praised her “unparalleled skill” and “indomitable resourcefulness”.
+However, some 19th-century writers, notably Ellen Jørgensen, praised her "unparalleled skill" and "indomitable resourcefulness".
 Recent scholarship reassesses her widowhood and emphasises her entrepreneurship and, in particular, her capacity to entrench herself as a pervasive force within the political landscape of late Reformation Denmark and northern Europe.
 She died at Nykøbing Castle in 1631 and was buried in Roskilde Cathedral.

 Early life

-Born in Wismar, she was the daughter of Duke Ulrich III of Mecklenburg-Güstrow and Princess Elizabeth of Denmark (a daughter of Frederick I and Sophie of Pomerania).
-Through her father, a grandson of Elizabeth of Denmark, she descended from King John of Denmark, the brother of Frederick I. Like Ulrich, she had a great love of knowledge.
-Later, she would be known as one of the most learned Queens of the time.
+Born in Wismar on 4 September 1557, Sophie of Mecklenburg-Güstrow was the daughter of Duke Ulrich III of Mecklenburg-Güstrow and Princess Elizabeth of Denmark.